kiprutobarno/politico-api/README.md

-# POlitico API version 1
+# Politico API version 1

 The general elections are around the corner, hence it’s a political season.
 Get into the mood of the season and help build a platform which both the politicians and citizens can use.